mhjensen/Physics321/README.md

 - _Lecture notes_: Posted lecture notes are in the doc/pub folder here or at https://mhjensen.github.io/Physics321/doc/web/course.html for easier viewing.
 They are not meant to be a replacement for textbook.
 These notes are updated on a weekly basis and a _git pull_ should thus always give you the latest update.

 ##  Teaching schedule with links to material
-Weekly mails (Monday) with updates, plans for lectures etc will sent to everybody.
+Weekly mails (Fridays) with updates, plans for lectures etc will sent to everybody.
 We use D2L as discussion forum as well.

 ###  Week 2, January 11-15, 2021
 This week is meant as a review and reading week.
 There are no lectures but we have, in addition to videos to watch, some simple recommendations on material to review.